~ Updated in 2019 ~

 But by April, the area around the slow feeders was wet and mucky.
 Even though we moved some gravel over from other parts of the paddock, the gravel had sunk down into the soil all over, so there wasn’t much left to scavenge.

 By May, you can see that the paddock surface is pretty much toast – the grass is growing up from underneath and the gravel has almost disappeared from sinking into the soil – and the entire thing will have to be re-done again in August for approximately the same cost ($2000 total including tractor to spread it).

 Oh, and even though I added a new portable shelter for them, so they could stand outside to eat, this rain cover did not prevent the gravel from sinking into the ground around the slow feeders by April; just from the wear and tear of their hooves – without any rainfall on it.

 In my opinion, in this rainy climate, not removing the topsoil down to the firmer layer and then putting down a layer of commercial-grade barrier, and then a layer of large rocks (at least 3 inches wide) is throwing your money away.
 The gravel and/or crusher dust only lasts one season and so you have to pay out the same amount every year.
 If you do it right the first time, you may only have to do it once (as long as you keep organic matter off your paddock surface).

 What About Geo-Textile Cloth?

 Just before we close, let’s talk about geotextile cloth, which many paddock experts recommend using.
-In 2018, I did an experiment with laying the geotextile cloth down on the compacted subgrade soil, instead of the 3-inch rock layer, in a new section of my horses paddock area.
-Then I added the layer of 3/4 inch gravel, and then a layer of crusher dust.
+In 2018, I did an experiment with laying standard hardware store geotextile cloth down on the compacted subgrade soil, in a new section of my horses paddock area.
+Then I added 4 inches of 3/4 inch minus gravel, and then 2 inches of crusher dust.

 I was interested to see if it would work, as a woman had written in (who also lives in this Pacific Northwest climate) to tell me that it’s never worked for her horses.
 And unfortunately, I have to report that my experience has been similar.
 I think the punchiness of horses hooves disturbs the gravel so much, that all that needs to happen is for them to punch through to the geotextile in a very small spot and then that quickly enlarges.
 And then the cloth gets moved around by their hooves.

 I will say, that year was the worst for rain we’ve had in a decade or so – tons of houses had their basements flooded for the first time ever.
 So the amount of rainfall has certainly been unusual.
 Regardless, I don’t think it’s a good option and I would never use it again.

 I also called Parks & Rec – who lay the horse trails in the provincial parks here and asked them what they did, as their trails seem to stay in pretty good shape all winter long.
-They told me a similar story to what I outlined above: After scraping down to the compacted subgrade soil, they place an industrial-grade barrier material, then a layer of large, flat rock.
-Then they add gravel and then crusher dust.
+They told me a similar story to what I outlined above: After scraping down to the compacted subgrade soil, they place an industrial-grade barrier material, then a layer of large, flat 3-4″ rock.
+Then they add 3/4 inch gravel, and then crusher dust.
 Et voila!